camunda-community-hub/zeebest/README.md

 let job_stream = worker.activate_and_process_job();
 ```

+See the individual examples for how to use the client or see the [complete order-process app example][order_process] for
+a complete solution that uses a lot of the client API.

 ## Futures

 Unlike some other zeebe clients, this client is `futures`-first.
 All methods return futures or streams.